thecount12/rapiddjango/README.md

 # Why Did I Create this

-Django is relatively easy to setup and configure.
-However I was tired of creating the same features for each new website I create.
+Django is relatively easy to setup and configure, but I got tired of creating the same features for every new website I create.
 Nearly everyone needs the six items I listed above.
 This script saves several hours of work and gives me the opportunity to create a new model specific for the customer and allows me to begin working on a flexible front end that can be changed easily.

 # Prerequisites